-9.11.2 Leader election
+10.10.2 Leader election

-The leader election mechanism is used to elect one peer per each organization which will maintain connection with ordering service and initiate distribution of newly arrived blocks across peers of its own organization.
-Leveraging leader election provides system with ability to efficiently utilize bandwidth of the ordering service.
-There are two possible operation modes for leader election module:
+The leader election mechanism is used to elect one peer per organization which will maintain connection with the ordering service and initiate distribution of newly arrived blocks across the peers of its own organization.
+Leveraging leader election provides the system with the ability to efficiently utilize the bandwidth of the ordering service.
+There are two possible modes of operation for a leader election module:

-- 1. Static system administrator manually configures one peer in the organization to be the leader, e.g. one to maintain open connection with the ordering service. - 2.
-Dynamic peers execute a leader election procedure to select one peer in an organization to become leader, pull blocks from the ordering service, and disseminate blocks to the other peers in the organization.
+- 1. Static a system administrator manually configures a peer in an organization to be the leader. - 2.
+Dynamic peers execute a leader election procedure to select one peer in an organization to become leader.